 Bitwise operators - The Journey

-If you are trying to search about bitwise operators on web you will find loads of information, although, when I was learning about bitwise none of those in the web could clarify my mind.
-But finally I have got a way to me is easier and faster to understand bitwise, I hope it will help you either.
+If you are trying to search for bitwise operators on the web, you will find loads of information.
+However, when I was learning about bitwise operations, none of those resources could clarify my understanding.
+Finally, I have found a way that is easier and faster to understand bitwise operations.
+I hope it will help you as well.

 The bitwise table